ColdHeat/iclass/README.md

 # iclass

+In order to read and write to cards, you will, at the minimum, need a reader/writer.
+The simplest way to get one is to get a reader/writer from the HID OMNIKEY line.
+Either the HID OMNIKEY 5321 or 6321 will work and both are fairly cheap at around $50.
+The model number does not matter very much, contrary to what you may think.
+I used an HID OMNIKEY 6321 CLi and an HID OMNIKEY 5321 v2 CLi.

 To build the software you want to start off by downloading the [MinGW installer assistant](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).
 Install it and select:

 * mingw-developer-toolkit